Celebrate Chinese New Year with some great craft projects, ancient Chinese tales, and traditions.

 1. New Year Markets

 In the course of the New Year's celebrations, pop-up markets appear and sell New Year goods, such as clothing, small arts, food and decorations.
-So come down the Asian Market on Saturday 17th February 2018 and peruse, buy, snack, participate and enjoy what's on offer at all the stalls and stay for the Cultural Entertainment – Michael Fowler Centre and Civic Square, 11am - 5pm.
+So come down the Asian Market on Sunday 2nd February 2020 and peruse, buy, snack, participate and enjoy what's on offer at all the stalls and stay for the Cultural Entertainment – TSB Bank Arena, 110,30am - 5pm.

 2. Clean House/Feel Good

-On Thursday 15th February 2018, it's Chinese New Year's eve.
+On Friday 24th January 2020, it's Chinese New Year's eve.
 On this day and days before, it's tradition to pick up a broom and sweep away bad luck from the previous year to make room for the good.
 This is as an opportunity to spring-clean – time to dispose of unnecessary clutter.
 A clean home means sweeping away any misfortunes, regrets or mistakes, to make room for a fresh, ordered start to the New Year.
 Wear new clothes; out with the old, in with the new - another symbol of a fresh start.
+Bad luck to do any of these tasks on the actual Chinese New Year's day!

 3. Settle Debts (and Drama)